YeisraelD/BioPython/README.md

 #  DNA-Based Encryption System

 **DNA-Based Encryption** is a cryptographic method that translates regular text into DNA sequences (A, T, C, G).
 It applies *mutations* to enhance security and then decodes it back to readable text.
-Yes — encryption with biology.
 Sounds cool, right?

 ### Objectives
 -  Develop a secure encryption system using principles inspired by biological DNA.